Prodigy Math Game

-Prodigy Math or Prodigy Math Game is an educational fantasy massively multiplayer online role-playing game (MMORPG) developed by Prodigy Education.
-The player takes the role of a wizard, who, whilst undertaking quests to collect 5 gems, must battle against possessed creatures, the Puppet Master, Pippet, and a variety of bosses.
+Prodigy Math or Prodigy Math Game is a Canadian educational fantasy massively multiplayer online role-playing game (MMORPG) developed by Prodigy Education.
+The player takes the role of a wizard, who, whilst undertaking quests to collect 5 gems, must battle against possessed creatures and a variety of bosses.
 These quests usually involve battling monsters in different areas of the in-game map.
 To participate in these quests, players must correctly answer math problems to gain magic and cast spells.
 Prodigy Math was released in August 2014, but it was originally released in 2011 to private schools in Canada.

 Development

 The game began development as a school project by University of Waterloo engineering students Rohan Mahimker and Alex Peters.
 Mahimker sought to address, in part, what he saw as the lack of appeal of most educational software aimed at children.
 Mahimker and Peters published Prodigy initially under the label of SMARTeacher, Inc. Mahimker and Peters initially focused on utilizing biometrics and facial recognition software to personalize the educational experiences of students, but they later abandoned the focus on hardware to focus more on the in-game software.